daniel1820815/daniel1820815.github.io/_posts/2022-12-09-docker-part1.md

 Successfully tagged myapp:1.0
 ```

- Yeah, we did build a Docker image successfully.
+Yeah, we did successfully build a Docker image.
 As you you can see from the output there were eight stages completed during the image build process according to the Dockerfile.
 The stages 7 + 8 which are related to the *EXPOSE* and *CMD* statements will be executed during image run.
 Let's check if the image is there and how it look like.

 ```none
 developer@devbox:~/app$ docker image ls